There is a story that the emperor Napoleon once asked the scientist Laplace why Laplace’s new book did not mention God.

 The "Hubble-Lemaître" law describes the speed at which objects move in an expanding universe.

 The standard scientific explanation for this is that space is expanding.
 Consequently, the more space there is between us and another galaxy, the more expansion there will be.
-Hence, from our perspective, the velocities of the galaxies grow greater and greater over time.
+Hence, from our perspective, the galaxies' velocities grow greater over time.